Contrast-Security-OSS/docs/content/installation/linux/LinuxRepoConfig.md

 ## RedHat/CentOS

-For Red Hat Enterprise Linux (RHEL) and CentOS versions 5, 6 and 7, the copy and paste following single script into your shell to configure your RedHat-based system for our package repository.
+For Red Hat Enterprise Linux (RHEL) and CentOS versions 5, 6 and 7, copy and paste the following single script into your shell to configure your RedHat-based system for Contrast's package repository.

 ```
 sudo tee /etc/yum.repos.d/contrast.repo <<-"EOF"